fendiya/learning_notes/Agile/AGILE.md

 they name above ideas as AGILE MANIFESTO. manifesto means the intent or the spirit AGILE was introduced.

-# KPMG introduce 2 jargon.
-Connected Enterprise and Customer Centric. and I think this two jargon summarize the 12 AGILE Principle.

 To achieve the spirit of AGILE/AGILE Manifesto, we need the HOW/Guideline ?. and that is where 12 AGILE principles come in place.